SeaWorld Abu Dhabi

-SeaWorld Abu Dhabi is an upcoming marine life theme park and animal research, rescue & rehabilitation center that is slated to open in 2023 on Yas Island in Abu Dhabi, the capital of the United Arab Emirates.
-It will be the first SeaWorld park outside of the United States and the first park without killer whales.
-The Abu Dhabi-based company Miral Asset Management will be the owner and operator of SeaWorld Abu Dhabi under a license from SeaWorld Parks & Entertainment.
+SeaWorld Abu Dhabi is a marine life theme park and animal researching, rescue & rehabilitation center that opened on May 23, 2023, on Yas Island in Abu Dhabi, the capital of the United Arab Emirates.
+It is the first SeaWorld park outside of the United States and the first park without orcas.
+The Abu Dhabi–based company Miral Asset Management is the owner and operator of SeaWorld Abu Dhabi under a license from United Parks & Resorts.